dhanar10/netscreen/README.md

 # netscreen

-Use a secondary laptop as a second screen for your primary PC/laptop (like deskscreen but using ffmpeg+ssh+screen+mpv)
+Use a secondary laptop as a second screen for your primary PC or laptop (like deskscreen but using ffmpeg+ssh+screen+mpv)

 ## Requirements

-### Primary PC/Laptop
+### Primary PC or Laptop

+Available options:

+* Linux (tested on Ubuntu MATE 20.04):

-1. Windows 10
+    1. Bash
+    2. VKMS (for virtual display)
+    3. OpenSSH client
+    4. FFmpeg

+* Windows (tested on Windows 10):

-2. Powershell Core
+    1. Powershell Core
-3. Amyuni usbmmidd_v2
+    2. Amyuni usbmmidd_v2 (for virtual display)
-4. OpenSSH Client
+    3. OpenSSH client
-5. FFmpeg
+    4. FFmpeg

 ### Secondary Laptop

-1. Linux
+Linux (tested on Alpine 3.15):

-2. OpenSSH Server
+1. OpenSSH server
-3. Screen
+2. Screen
-4. MPV
+3. MPV

+## Usage

+Run from the primary PC or laptop:

+* Linux

+    ```bash
+    $ netscreen.sh root@192.168.5.5   # Connect to secondary laptop via SSH
+    ```

+* Windows

+    ```pwsh
+    C:\> netscreen.ps1 192.168.5.5  # Connect to secondary laptop via SSH
+    ```

+## How It Works

+1. Connect to secondary laptop via SSH and start MPV listening to UDP port 55555
+2. Grab virtual screen in primary PC or laptop as video using FFmpeg and send it to MPV running in secondary laptop via UDP port 55555